LucasDelfino92/morrowindsharp/main.md

 > ℹ️ [**Link**](https://www.nexusmods.com/morrowind/mods/47305) to original mod by **Half11** and **Remiros**.
 The featured version includes fixes and compatibility tweaks by **Sigourn**.

-> ℹ️ If you installed the **BTB's Game Improvements** compatible version as listed above, skip installing this mod.
+> ℹ️ This mod can be safely skipped if you installed the **BTB's Game Improvements** compatible version.

 ## FINISHING TOUCHES